andrejewski/pokever/README.md

 `git tag vBulbasaur -m "Release version Bulbasaur"`, in which case "vBulbasaur" is a tag name and the Pokémon version is "Bulbasaur".

+### What do I do if I run out of evolutions for a pokémon?

+Professional software developers do not often break things frequently enough for this to be a common occurrence.
+However if it does become necessary, you may use the "Shiny" prefix, cycling back to the most recent unevolved pokémon.
+For example, Venusaur can be replaced with Shiny Bulbasaur if necessary.
+As a last resort, move on to the next unevolved pokémon as you normally would for a breaking change.

 About
 -----